-• Inflation will come down.
-Goods inflation is slowly normalising, and supply chain pressures are easing.
+- Inflation will come down.
+Goods inflation is slowly normalising, and supply chain pressures are easing. - Central banks are getting close to the end of their hiking cycles, but there is still a bit more work to do. - A US recession is highly likely.
+Most leading indicators point towards a recession, but the recession shouldn't be too long or deep.

-• Central banks are getting close to the end of their hiking cycles, but there is still a bit more work to do.
+Investor sentiment overreacts to economic turning points ...

-... with slightly weaker data leading to panic right now Source: 7IM
+... with slightly weaker data leading to panic right now Source: 7IN